-Just in time for the season 5 opener, Lauren B. Mangiaforte shares these 5 Storytelling Lessons from Game of Thrones.
+That’s why I worked with Lauren B. Mangiaforte to share these 5 Brand Storytelling Lessons from Game of Thrones.

 So, how do the content marketers behind Game of Thrones harness the storytelling driving the show?
 What can we take away from their work?
 Here are the major points marketers can, and should, learn from one of TV’s best-run marketing strategies.

 Thinking you’re safe is about as dangerous in content marketing as it is in Westeros.
 Game of Thrones‘ social media channels are some of the most robust in television, and it’s not a coincidence that the content is so engaging to rally such enormous numbers.